-Disclaimer: There are so many different directions I can go in with this write-up as we all have different experiences and what each of you have different expectations as to what you want to accomplish out of a sponsorship.
-Some are just starting out in the show scene, and some have been doing it for years.
+Disclaimer: There are so many different directions I can go in with this write-up as we all have different experiences and each of you have different expectations as to what you want to accomplish out of a sponsorship.
+Some are just starting out in the show scene and some have been in the game for years.
 Below is to help give you a better understanding of how to present yourself and what you can offer a sponsor when applying for car sponsorships.

 Companies are not going to ‘just hand out’ products.
 You may luck out and get a couple of local businesses that may offer you free decals, tint, or wrap.
 Be sure to negotiate the length of time you are willing to advertise for that business.
 I would recommend a contract that is signed by both you and the business.

 A good example of a well-established sponsorship/relationship is race car drivers (Drag racing or any racing really).
 I mention “relationship” because that’s what it is about in our industry.
 It’s a two-way street.
 I mention the race car example because it helps create a picture of how it works.
 The cars, records, passes down the track are seen by all enthusiasts who are into racing.
 Whether it is reading about a record someone broke, times laid down on the track, the latest technology and innovation being used in the cars.
 Sponsorships are not handed out to everyone and anyone.
 They are earned.
 Again, what can you do to get noticed?
 Sponsors want tangible results and with racing there’s no hiding it, you win or you lose; and it is a great way to display their products in action.The question that comes up is what can you do for my company?
 It’s just like applying for a job.
 What can you do to set your resume apart from the rest?
 It’s not always about the car you are modding.
 Some companies want an ambassador, someone who will represent their product well, potentially help drive business to them and their distributors.